awsdocs/aws-personal-health-dashboard/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-## Accessing the Personal Health Dashboard and the AWS Health API<a name="security_iam_id-based-policy-examples-access-dashboard"></a>
+## Accessing the AWS Personal Health Dashboard and the AWS Health API<a name="security_iam_id-based-policy-examples-access-dashboard"></a>

-The Personal Health Dashboard is available for all AWS accounts\.
+The AWS Personal Health Dashboard is available for all AWS accounts\.
 The AWS Health API is available only to accounts with a Business or Enterprise support plan\.
 For more information, see [AWS Support](https://aws.amazon.com/premiumsupport/)\.

-You can use IAM to create entities \(users, groups, or roles\), and then give those entities permissions to access the Personal Health Dashboard and the AWS Health API\.
+You can use IAM to create entities \(users, groups, or roles\), and then give those entities permissions to access the AWS Personal Health Dashboard and the AWS Health API\.

-By default, IAM users don't have access to the Personal Health Dashboard or the AWS Health API\.
+By default, IAM users don't have access to the AWS Personal Health Dashboard or the AWS Health API\.
 You give users access to your account's AWS Health information by attaching IAM policies to a single user, a group of users, or a role\.
 For more information, see [Identities \(Users, Groups, and Roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) and [Overview of IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/PoliciesOverview.html)\.

 After you create IAM users, you can give those users individual passwords\.
 Then, they can sign in to your account and view AWS Health information by using an account\-specific sign\-in page\.
 For more information, see [How Users Sign In to Your Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_how-users-sign-in.html)\.

 **Note**
-An IAM user with permissions to view Personal Health Dashboard has read\-only access to health information across all AWS services on the account, which can include, but is not limited to, AWS resource IDs such as Amazon EC2 instance IDs, EC2 instance IP addresses, and general security notifications\.
+An IAM user with permissions to view AWS Personal Health Dashboard has read\-only access to health information across all AWS services on the account, which can include, but is not limited to, AWS resource IDs such as Amazon EC2 instance IDs, EC2 instance IP addresses, and general security notifications\.
-For example, if an IAM policy grants access only to Personal Health Dashboard and the AWS Health API, then the user or role that the policy applies to can access all information posted about AWS services and related resources, even if other IAM policies don't allow that access\.
+For example, if an IAM policy grants access only to AWS Personal Health Dashboard and the AWS Health API, then the user or role that the policy applies to can access all information posted about AWS services and related resources, even if other IAM policies don't allow that access\.

 You can use two groups of APIs for AWS Health\.
 + Individual accounts – You can use the operations such as [DescribeEvents](https://docs.aws.amazon.com/health/latest/APIReference/API_DescribeEvents.html) and [DescribeEventDetails](https://docs.aws.amazon.com/health/latest/APIReference/API_DescribeEventDetails.html) to get information about AWS Health events for your account\.